 Alternative 1 (No Action), leaves the minimum size limit at 12 inches FL.
 At this minimum size limit, discards and discard mortality is estimated to be low relative to total landings (Tables 2.3.2 and 2.4.1).
 This is likely because in recent years more than 80% of the commercial harvest and more than 70% of the recreational harvest is from spearfishing (Tables 2.4.2 and 2.4.3), which reported a low amount of discards from the commercial sector, and no discards from the recreational sector (Table 2.4.4).
 Note that discard mortality from spear fishing is 100% and the discard mortality from hook-and-line fishing is estimated to be 10%.
-However, the combined recreational and commercial hogfish landings have exceeded the ACL in two of the last three years even when ACL closures were in effect (Table 2.3.2).
+However, the combined recreational and commercial hogfish landings have exceeded the ACL in 2 of the last 3 years even when ACL closures were in effect (Table 2.3.2).
 The highest ACL in the alternatives in Action 3 is 240,000 lbs ww in 2016.
-Landings in 2012 and 2013 exceeded even this relatively high ACL.
+Landings in 2013 exceeded even this relatively high ACL.
 This suggests that ACL closures will continue under any of the alternatives in Action 3 under the current size limit.

-Alternative 2 increases the minimum size limit to 14 inches FL.
+Preferred Alternative 2 increases the minimum size limit to 14 inches FL.
 This increase was recommended by the Reef Fish Advisory Panel (AP) to reduce the harvest rate and extend the season length.
+It was also supported by a majority of fishermen who testified on the size limit during public hearings.
 This size limit is projected to reduce the recreational harvest rate by 10% to 35% depending upon wave and mode of fishing (headboat, charter, or private) (Table 2.4.5).
 This will extend the season length until there is an ACL closure, and may avoid an ACL closure in the initial year under Action 2, Alternative 2.

 Alternative 3 increases the minimum size limit to 15 inches FL.
 This size limit was recommended by one member of the Reef Fish AP.
-It is consistent with the size limit proposed by the South Atlantic Council for the east Florida/Florida Keys hogfish stock and would help simplify the regulations for fishermen in south Florida.
 This size limit is projected to reduce the recreational harvest rate by 18% to 56% depending upon wave and mode of fishing (headboat, charter, or private) (Table 2.4.5).
 Compared to Alternative 2, this alternative is expected to further extend the season and reduce the likelihood of ACL closures.

+proposed proposed infinitum size finites.

-Size Headboat Charter
+Size Headboat Charter ,

 Limit Annual Jan/Feb Mar/Apr May/June July/Aug Sept/Oct Nov/Dec Annual

 12 0% 0% 0% 0% 0% 0% 0% 0%

 14 35% 33% 41% 32% 19% 27% 10% 30%

 15 56% 60% 59% 52% 69% 54% 52% 57%

 16 66% 76% 84% 74% 76% 73% 54% 75%